jbiatek/BSGRulebook/dynamic.md

 <ul>
   <li>Boomer:
     <ul>
-      <li class="noexodus">If before the Sleeper Agent phase, shuffle 1 “Not A Cylon” card into the Loyalty deck.</li>
+      <li class="noexodusloyalty">If before the Sleeper Agent phase, shuffle 1 “Not A Cylon” card into the Loyalty deck.</li>
-      <li class="exodus">Shuffle 1 "Not a Cylon" card into the Loyalty deck.</li>
+      <li class="exodusloyalty">Shuffle 1 "Not a Cylon" card into the Loyalty deck.</li>
       <li>If after the Sleeper Agent phase, start in the Brig<span class="exodus"> and draw an additional Loyalty card</span>. <span class="newcaprica">If the executed character was on New Caprica, start Boomer in "Detention" instead.</span></li>
     </ul>
   </li>